valeriosouza/jetpack-viber/readme.txt

 Have suggestions for new features? https://github.com/valeriosouza/jetpack-viber/issues/new

+Want to be a beta tester of the new versions? https://www.facebook.com/groups/jetpackaddonsbetagroup/

 Want to keep up with the latest news from this plugin?
-Follow Twitter [@valeriosza](https://twitter.com/valeriosza)
+Like Facebook [https://www.facebook.com/JetpackAddons](https://www.facebook.com/JetpackAddons)

 == Installation ==